stknohg/TerraformUtil/README.md

 ### Save-TFWindowsBinary

-Save the specific version's Windows Terraform binary file (`terraform.exe`).
+Save the specific version Windows Terraform binary file (`terraform.exe`).

 > **Warning**
 > This function is supported for Windows only.